mkohl98/Dehazing-for-Microscopy-Data/README.md

 'degraded_images_data.tif'.
 Keep in mind, that the Data Generator returns you the generated images as '.tif'-files.

 ## Dehazing with Multiscale Wavelet Decomposition
 To dehaze an image it is important to have your data saved as '.tif'-file.
-Furthermore, it is important to choose a wavelet for the multiscale decomposition.
+Fist, it is important to choose a wavelet for the multiscale decomposition.
 You can display each available wavelet by running the following command of the python wavelet analysis library.
 ````